GMKtec G10

 Robtech provided detailed benchmark numbers comparing the G10's performance in balanced versus performance modes.
 The testing showed a dramatic difference, with Time Spy scores jumping from 394 in balanced mode to 756 with performance settings enabled.
 Fan noise measurements ranged from 29 dBA at idle to 40 dBA under load in performance mode, which he characterized as noticeable but acceptable.
 His review emphasized the dual M.2 Gen3 x4 slots as a rare feature at this price point, though he noted the CPU's weak single-core performance as a limitation.

-Team Pandory’s Honest Assessment
+Team Pandory's Assessment

 Team Pandory came away with mixed feelings, initially disappointed that the system "couldn't even play 4K YouTube videos smoothly" out of the box.
 Their troubleshooting journey documented driver issues, BIOS tweaks, and cooling experiments before reaching acceptable performance.
 They praised the value proposition and small size but cautioned that buyers should expect to invest time in configuration before the G10 delivers on its potential.